 Research and Development.
-During the year ended December 31, 2003, the ten months ended October 31, 2004, the year ended October 31, 2005, and the three months ended January 31, 2006, we recorded research and development expenses of \$491,508, \$125,942, \$1,175,536 and \$385,107, respectively.
+During the year ended December 31, 2003 and the ten months ended October 31, 2004, we recorded research and development expenses of \$491,508 and \$125,942, respectively.
 Such expenses were principally comprised of manufacturing scale up and process development, license fees, sponsored research and consulting.
 We recognize research and development expenses as incurred.

-During the year ending October 31, 2006 and beyond, we anticipate that our research and development expenses will increase as a result of our expanded development and commercialization efforts related to clinical trials, product development, and development of strategic and other relationships that will be required ultimately for the licensing, manufacture and distribution of our product candidates.
+During the year ending December 31, 2005 and beyond, we anticipate that our research and development expenses will increase as a result of our expanded development and commercialization efforts related to clinical trials, product development, and development of strategic and other relationships that will be required ultimately for the licensing, manufacture and distribution of our product candidates.
 We regard four of our product candidates as major research and development projects.
 The timing, costs and risks of those projects are as follows: